andrewrk/zig-general-purpose-allocator/README.md

 11    2048
 ```

+The main allocator state has an array of all the "current" buckets for each
+size class.
+Each slot in the array can be null, meaning the bucket for that
-Each bucket starts with no pages allocated.
-When the first object is allocated
+size class is not allocated.
+When the first object is allocated for a given
-for a given bucket, it allocates 1 page of memory from the OS.
+size class, it allocates 1 page of memory from the OS.
 This page is
 divided into "slots" - one per allocated object.
 Along with the page of memory
 for object slots, as many pages as necessary are allocated to store the
-BucketHeader, followed by "used bits", and a stack trace for each slot.
+BucketHeader, followed by "used bits", and two stack traces for each slot
+(allocation trace and free trace).

 The "used bits" are 1 bit per slot representing whether the slot is used.
 Allocations use the data to iterate to find a free slot.
 Frees assert that the